 My daughter and I loved meeting our Trainee Fellow, who spent 90 minutes engaging with us in our home to hear about her medical needs.
 Then the second visit was at a medical appointment, and the Trainee spent 30 minutes looking through the binder of medical information and offered my family great insight.”

 I participated in the project twice.
 Each student Fellow accompanied my son and me to the hair salon, where they could see what such an everyday activity is like for a child with sensory issues.
 One student also attended a dentist appointment and cheered my son on as he managed to get his first ever x-rays.
 The other student accompanied me to an IEP meeting and was able to observe the pushback I’d been dealing with from the child study team in getting them to include my child more in the mainstream classes for the next grade.
 With both of them, I spent time answering their questions about our school district, my son’s experiences with Early Intervention and in public school, and my hopes for him as he gets older.
 I welcomed their insights, and found their gratefulness heartwarming.”

-The EHDI Project is a collaboration of the New Jersey Department of Health and the SPAN Parent Advocacy Network.
+The Family Mentor Matching for NJLEND is a collaboration of The Boggs Center on Developmental Disabilities and SPAN Parent Advocacy Network.